openflighthpc/concertim-ansible-playbook/production/README.md

 ### Edit the globals.yaml file

+By default, the concertim, cluster builder and concertim openstack service components will all be installed.
+If you wish to install only some of these, edit the `etc/globals.yaml` file and change the `enable_*` settings appropriately.

 Some concertim services are exposed to the host network.
 The [etc/globals.yaml](etc/globals.yaml) file can be used to configure which host interfaces and ports they are bound to.